 - Corporation: A legal entity characterized by limited liability, centralized management, perpetual duration, and ease of transferability of ownership.

 - Limited Liability Company: A distinct type of entity with characteristics of both a corporation and partnership.

 the farah law firm can help you choose the best option for your business

-The attorneys at The Farah Law Firm in Arlington, TX have years of experience forming and operating different business structures and are available to draft your formation documents to suit your individual needs.
+The attorneys at The Farah Law Firm in Texas have years of experience forming and operating different business structures and are available to draft your formation documents to suit your individual needs.
 Contact one of our attorneys for a consultation to ensure that you choose the business structure that best protects your interests and suits your needs.